Martaccvlc/ImageResizingAPI/README.md

 ## Project Structure

 TODO: This will be tweaked in another branch to improve the architecture.
-There are some TODOs in the code specifying some of the parts which need a rework.
+There are some TODOs in the code specifying some of the parts which need a rework. - The project will use hexagonal architecture
+Why?
+I was making my first steps in nest and now that I have more or less clear how the framework works it is time to refactor the code.

 ## Error Handling